YAMLcase/docker-space-engineers/README.md

 ```

-- Port 1973 is the default port for remote API.
-- Port 27016 is the default server port and must be UDP.
-- C:\data\ on the container is for saves.

 ### New Scenario
 Create a `SpaceEngineers-Dedicated.cfg` file with the `SpaceEngineersDedicated.exe` console program.
 Save this to `C:\data` on the container.